What is an L&I Settlement?

 Does it matter how the injury affects your life and function?

 Was it fair that Alvin lost half a finger and got $3,080.91?
 You decide; but think about this.
 What about two different Alvin’s?
-What if Alvin the Brut is a pro football lineman and doesn’t need his finger. – Fair?
-What if Alvin the Virtuoso is a concert pianist who needs this finger but now because he lost his finger he can no longer work at the job he’d practiced all his life for.
+What if Alvin the Brut is a pro football lineman and doesn’t need his finger? – Fair?
+What if Alvin the Virtuoso is a concert pianist who needs this finger, but now, because he lost his finger, he can no longer work at the job he’d practiced all his life for?
 Is that fair?
-Understand this: the L&I PPD system doesn’t care who you are, a 50% little finger PPD is the same for everyone; it doesn’t matter how much the injury affects you.
+Understand this: the L&I PPD system doesn’t care who you are.
+A 50% little finger PPD is the same for everyone; it doesn’t matter how much the injury affects you.

 What about fault and my job injury?